infiniteopt/InfiniteExaModels.jl/README.md

 an `ExaModel` from an `InfiniteModel`.

 ## Dependencies
-The necessary packages are provided in `Project.toml`, but note that the compat hasn't been set up yet.
+The necessary packages are provided in `Project.toml`, but note that the compat is a little loose.
-Currently, the `master` branch of JuMP and the `jump_nlp` branch of InfiniteOpt are required.
+Currently, the `jump_nlp` branch of InfiniteOpt is required.